RgbTrouw/Visual-Memory/README.md

 This program is aimed at identifying images.
 A  set of images are stored as small 32x32 icons which serve as visual memory.

-The gui is under development, but there are some noticeble partial results.
+The gui is under development, but it does display some noticeble, partial results.

 Some cross check functions are made between a subject picture and memory after a high contrast conversion.